andela/boromir-cfh/README.md

 ----------
 * Ensure you have `git`, `node`, `npm` and `mongodb` correctly installed on your computer.
 * Download or clone this repo to your local computer.
 Run `npm install` to install all prerequisite dependecies and frameworks.
+* Start an instance of mongodb using the command `mongod`.
 * Create a `.env` file.
 Update the `MONGOHQ_URL` field with a link to your development database.
 * Run `npm start` to start the app.
 * In your brower go to [localhost:3000](localhost:3000) to view the app.